Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 ![image](https://github.com/sttrayno/9300-Docker-Lab-Guide/blob/master/images/app-hosting-start.gif?raw=true)

-When that's complete validate that our app is running with the below show command.
+When that completes, validate that our app is running with the below show command.
 This may take some time.

 ```
    cat9k# show app-hosting list